 The study of communication models, such as the social interaction dynamics with Newcomb’s ABX model, Newcomb \citep{newcomb1953approach}, and the Cooperative Model of Human Communication of Tomasello \citep{tom2008}, could help better understand what could influence co-presence in VR.

-In this theoretical study, we introduce the Koinos method by first applying these communication models on VR situations, and then analyze two VR experiments that use the same collaborative task but with different partner entities and appearances, with the communication models.
+In this theoretical study, we introduce the Koinos method by first applying these communication models to VR situations, and then analyzing two VR experiments that use the same collaborative task but with different partner entities and appearances, using the communication models.
 These analyses lead us to propose a VR co-presence equation that could help predict and manage better the feeling of co-presence, and therefore could help create more qualitative social interaction VR applications.